Production intent

 Surface finish, shadows, and contrast shift the actual scan result after printing.

-Production teams need a workflow that includes geometry decisions, not just download buttons.
+Production teams need a process that includes geometry decisions, not just download buttons.

 What you get